Himanshurao/AzureLabs/Hybrid Cloud Networking - Lab 1 - Virtual Networks.md

 1. Click on **Monitor** from the left hand pane.
 2. Under **Insights** select **Network**, then under **Monitoring** choose **Topology**.
 3. User **Resource Group** select **MyVNets**.
 In a moment a conceptual network diagram should be generated showing all three vNets and subnets including the new peerings between vNet1 and vNet2.

+ ### Add/Attach New Data Disk
+1. In the Azure portal, from the menu on the left, select Virtual machines.
+2. Select VM1as virtual machine from the list.
+3. On the Virtual machine page, select Disks.
+4. On the Disks page, select Add data disk.
+5. In the drop-down for the new disk, select Create disk.
+6. In the Create managed disk page, type in a name for the disk and adjust the other settings as necessary.
+When you're done, select Create.
+7. In the Disks page, select Save to save the new disk configuration for the VM.
+8. After Azure creates the disk and attaches it to the virtual machine, the new disk is listed in the virtual machine's disk settings under Data disks.
+ ### Detach a data disk using the portal
+1. In the Azure portal, from the menu on the left, select Virtual machines.
+2. Select VM1 as virtual machine from the list.
+3. On the Virtual machine page, select Disks.
+4. In the Disks pane, to the far right of the data disk that you would like to detach, click the Detach button image detach button.
+5. After the disk has been removed, click Save on the top of the pane.
+6. In the virtual machine pane, click Overview and then click the Start button at the top of the pane to restart the VM.